liang-bo96/LiveNeuro/docs/installation.rst

 **Missing dependencies**

-Some features require Eelbrain.
+If Eelbrain is missing or not importable, revisit the Eelbrain installation guide for platform-specific environment setup.

 .. code-block:: bash

    mamba install -c conda-forge eelbrain

-See the official Eelbrain install guide for more details: https://eelbrain.readthedocs.io/en/stable/installing.html
+For editable installs, test commands, and repository structure, see the repository ``README.md``.